Kerser: Biography

-Kerser released his first mixtape Straight Out tha Gutter in 2009 with his second mixtape Down the Drain being released in 2010.
+Kerser released his first mixtape Straight Out tha Gutter in 2009 and his second mixtape Down the Drain in 2010.

 His first album The Nebulizer was released on 14 October 2011.
-The album was produced by Nebs, hence the name.
+The album was named after its producer, Nebs.
 According to an article in INpress, "Kerser is raw, aggressive and territorial," while the album is "A fervent mix of rave, rap, electro and r'n'b."
-He gained fame from the track "Kerser is the sickest" that was also on the first album.
+He gained fame from the track "Kerser Is the Sickest" that was also on the first album.

 His second album No Rest for the Sickest was released on 2 November 2012.
 It reached No. 15 on the ARIA Albums Chart, and No. 1 on the ARIA Urban Albums Chart.
 He toured nationally to support the album.